netphantm/Arduino_thermostat/relais_display/README.md

 I've also used a simple relay for this one, since I didn't find a double relay shield at the time (for safety reasons, it's better to switch both power lines off).
 It should be simple to change though.
 Take a look at the other project called 'thermostat'.

 To switch it on/off from my mobile, I use an app called 'HTTP Shortcuts'.
 You could also put a shortcut/link on your homescreen and fire up a browser every time, but that's not the simplest way to switch a light on.
-Perhaps it could be integrated into [Home Assistant](https://hass.io/) or other (more fancy and expensive, the ones you can talk to) home automation systems, I suppose.
-But in my case, that's overkill.
+I suppose it could be integrated into [Home Assistant](https://hass.io/) or other (more fancy and expensive, the home spies you can talk to) home automation systems with some changes, but in my case that's overkill.

 ---

 ### Features
 - **WiFiManager**
 - **Touch sensor**
-- **OLED Display (for WiFi config and regular operation)**
+- **OLED Display
-    - It Shows the IP in config mode and after getting a new one over DHCP from the local WiFi AP
+    - It Shows the socket status (On/Off), the IP of the own WiFi access point in config mode, and the LAN and internet IP after connecting to the local WiFi AP
+    - The display dimms down, one minute after using the touch sensor

 ---